 - Jet Fuel and Aviation Gasoline consumption from airborne trips not originating at a designated domestic airport-e.g., privately-owned or municipal helicopters. - Jet Fuel and Aviation Gasoline consumption from non-certificated air carriers. - Electricity from airborne transportation.

-Due to GHG reporting guidelines, the activity data provided excludes:
+Due to reporting framework guidelines in the GPC and CRF, the activity data provided excludes:

 • Flights that arrive or depart internationally, which would fall into the category of scope 3 emissions.